-The Council currently has cash invested in various funds, delivering a healthy and important revenue stream to support the Council's revenue budget.
-While there is a need for the Council to find funding to realise its investment strategy ambitions, recent events in the financial markets have meant that many of our funds lost significant amounts of their capital value so while we expect them to recover over time, to avoid crystallising these losses, the expectation is that for the short to medium term, our treasury investments will remain relatively static in terms of where they are invested.
-Revenue returns are currently strong.
+The Council has cash balances invested in various pooled funds, delivering a vital revenue stream to support the Council's revenue budget.
+Events in the financial markets in the last two years have meant that many of our funds lost a material amount of capital value while producing a significantly higher revenue return.
+The capital value has started to recover over the last quarter with current advice from our Treasury advisors being a complete recovery over the next 18 months to 2 years as interest rates fall, barring any further unprecedented economic events.
+To avoid crystallising the remaining losses, the expectation is that for the short to medium term, our treasury investments will remain relatively static in terms of where they are invested.

-The Council has always stated its intention to endeavour to maintain an investment balance of £10m which allows us to retain our status under MiFiD 2 criteria as a professional investor.
+The Council has always stated its intention to endeavour to maintain an investment balance of ± 10 m which allows us to retain our status under Markets in Financial Instruments Directive (MiFiD) 2 criteria as a professional investor.
 This categorisation allows us access to a wider range of financial instruments than we would otherwise be able to use.

 The current levels of Treasury Investment are made up not only of the Council's general reserves but also capital receipts, unspent earmarked reserves and capital grants unapplied.
-The expectation is that these will be used up over time as they have designated purposes and in some cases we are merely the custodians of them.
+These balances will be used up over time as they have designated purposes and in some cases we are merely the custodians of them.